pran-7-5/eco_style/README.md

 V for vendetta.

 Inception - You can't program a mind with a machine.
 You can't link 2 minds with a machine.
-Prestige - you can't clone human, it's too complex.
+Prestige - you can't clone humans, it's too complex.
-Star Trek- beam me up, I mean what non sense.
+Star Trek- beam me up, I mean what nonsense.
 There is nothing called teleportation.

 My favorites
 --------------------------------------------------------------------------------------------